pheryjs/phery/README.md

 # PHP + jQuery + AJAX = phery

 ## Introduction

-Really simple unobstructive, yet powerful, AJAX library with direct integration with PHP and jQuery, maps to any jQuery function, even extended and custom set by $.fn, can create elements just like $() does, as phery creates a seamless integration with jQuery AJAX to PHP functions, with unobstructive event binding to elements, original concept by siong1987 for Ruby on Rails @ <http://github.com/rails/jquery-ujs>
+Really simple unobtrusive, yet very powerful, AJAX library with direct integration and mapping of jQuery functions in PHP, maps even to extended and custom functions set by $.fn, can create elements just like $('<element/>') does, as **phery** creates a seamless integration with jQuery AJAX to PHP functions, with unobtrusive event binding to elements, original idea for Ruby on Rails @ <http://github.com/rails/jquery-ujs>

 Uses HTML5 data attributes to achieve this, and no additional libraries are needed, even for Internet Explorer.
-Links and forms will still be able to send GET/POST requests and function properly without triggering phery when javascript isn't enabled (or triggering it in case you still want to respond to POST requests anyway).
+Links and forms will still be able to send GET/POST requests and function properly without triggering **phery** when javascript isn't enabled (or triggering it in case you still want to respond to POST requests anyway).

+W3C validator might complain about data-* if you're not using <!doctype html> (HTML5 DOCTYPE)

-Strict standards for PHP 5.3+ and advised to use jQuery 1.5+.
-Being just one PHP file, and one javascript file, it's pretty easy to 'carry' around or to implement in auto-load scenarios, plus it's really FAST!
-Average processing time is around 3ms
+Strict standards for PHP 5.3+ and advised to use jQuery 1.6+.
+Being just one PHP file, and one javascript file, it's pretty easy to 'carry' around or to implement in PHP auto-load scenarios, plus it's really FAST!
+Average processing time is around 3ms with vanilla PHP

-magic_quotes_gpc prefered to be off. you are always responsible for the security of your data, so escape your text accordingly to avoid SQL injection or XSS attacks
+PHP magic_quotes_gpc prefered to be off. you are always responsible for the security of your data, so escape your text accordingly to avoid SQL injection or XSS attacks.

 Also, relies on JSON on PHP.
 All AJAX requests are sent as POST only, so it can still interact with GET requests, like paginations and such.
 Compatible with all major browsers, Firefox 3+, Opera 10+, Chrome 5+, Internet Explorer 7+ And tested in the new upcoming browsers, Firefox 4, Chrome 11 and IE9, and there are no browser specific hacks.

-Even though it works in Internet Explorer 6, I don't care and don't test in it.
+Even though it appears to work in Internet Explorer 6, I don't care and don't test in it.

 The code is mostly commented using phpDoc and jsDoc, for a less-steep learning curve, using doc-enabled IDEs.
-Also, most of the important and most used functions in jQuery were added as phpDoc, as a magic method of the phery_response class.
+Also, most of the important and most used functions in jQuery were added as phpDoc, as a magic method of the **phery_response** class.

+It appears that the RETRY option doesn't work with jQuery 1.5.x, due to a bug in jQuery, so upgrade to version 1.6

+**It was tested using UTF-8, not tested on other languages and encodings, would be nice to have some feedback**

 ## Example code